sybila/runbench/README.md

 ## usage

-`runbench` provides hooks you up with a placeholder string `@bench_file` for you to use in the command you want to test the "performance" of, and runs this command repeatedly with each file in the directory you specify
+`runbench` hooks you up with a placeholder string `@bench_file` for you to use in the command you want to test the "performance" of, and runs this command repeatedly with each file in the directory you specify

 lets say we want to test the performance of the following *callable* (ensure it is executable, eg `chmod u+x` it)